stg-tud/Bismuth/Modules/Tabular/README.md

 ### Ordered list implementation

-The `ReplicatedUniqueList` is a **generic, ordered, unique CRDT list**, designed with the purpose of tracking identifiers for movable rows/columns in a spreadsheet in mind.
+The `ReplicatedUniqueList` is a **generic, ordered, unique CRDT list**, designed with the purpose of tracking identifiers for movable rows/columns of a spreadsheet in mind.
 Movability of rows/column implies an order of list elements which is modifiable to the user's content, as is common in spreadsheet software.

 The `ReplicatedUniqueList` is a wrapper around `ReplicatedList`, in which:

 #### Position and content are decoupled using indirection over element IDs
-- The wrapped `ReplicatedList` only manages the *ordering* of element IDs.
+- The wrapped `ReplicatedList` manages the ordering of element IDs.
-- An `ObserveRemoveMap` maps each element ID to its actual value (here a row/column ID).
+- An `ObserveRemoveMap` maps each element ID to the element value (here a row/column ID).

+Since the `ReplicatedList` will only merge values per element as identified by a position in the order of the list, a move—implemented as a deletion at one position and an insertion at another—will create multiple elements with the same value.
+We use a pre-merge bidirectional filter step to identify and narrow down to the element with the highest positional precedence and most recent timestamp across both merge operands.

-Using separate content-wise and positional operation precedences as well as an operation timestamp, this allows us to employ a pre-merge bidirectional filter step to select one position and one value for every element such that:
+Expanding on this idea using separate content-wise and positional operation precedences as well as the operation timestamp allows us to employ the filter step to select one position and one value for every element such that:
 - an element which is subject to a move and a concurrent update takes on the timestamp and value from the update, regardless of the chronological order of the two.
 	- Thus, a positional change does not affect the winning value for an element in a merge.
 - Conversely, the element takes on the position dictated by the move rather than the one reinforced by the update (e.g., the row/column id update triggered by a cell edit to keep the row/column alive in case of its concurrent deletion).
 	- A value change does not affect the winning position of an element in a merge.

 Consequently, as the user would expect, the concurrent content-wise and positional changes are kept no matter which occurred first.
-In the context of the complete spreadsheet, the outlined structure was prompted by the desire for concurrent cell edits and row/column moves in conjunction with update-wins behavior in the case of concurrent deletion.
+In the context of the complete spreadsheet, this enables concurrent cell edits and row/column moves in conjunction with update-wins behavior in the case of concurrent deletion.

-Since the `ReplicatedList` will only merge values for one element as identified by its position in the order of the list, a move of a row/column id—implemented as a deletion at one position and an insertion at another—will create multiple elements with the same value.
-The aforementioned bidirectional filter step is responsible for identifying and narrowing down to the element with the highest positional precedence and most recent timestamp across both merge operands.

 Markers use the same criteria to select the winner of a merge.
 Since markers are stored as a map—with unique keys—from marker id to the set of precedences and timestamps of the modifying operations and the competing IDs of the pointed-to element, the winner is selected automatically by the merge without any filtering.